Vantiq/vantiq-extension-sources/CSVSource/README.md

 number for lines will not exeeded the value determined by the `maxLinesInEvent` configuratipon parameter .

 ## Event structure
-Each event consists on the follwoing structure :
+Each event consists on the following structure :

-* **file** : the source file from where the data was extracted
+* **file** : the source file from which the data was extracted
 * **segment** : the index of the segment , in case the number of lines in the file exceed the `maxLinesInEvent` , the file will be devide to multiple segments.
 * **lines** : the json buffer itself . where the key values are used from the schema definition .